w3c/wai-curricula/content/designer/inclusive-design-process.md

 Courses based on this module should:

-* discuss benefits of involving people with disabilities and risks of not involving people with disabilities
+* discuss benefits of involving people with disabilities and risks of not involving people with disabilities in user research activities
 * discuss user requirements and accommodation needs of people with disabilities

 ## Learning Outcomes for Module